FractalArt/convdim/README.md

 `ConvDim` is a command-line application written in the [Rust](https://www.rust-lang.org/) programming language that computes the output dimension of a convolution layer in a convolutional neural network, given the dimension of its input, the size of the convolution filter as well as its stride and padding.
 Multiple consecutive applications of the same filter can also be considered.
+The case of a transposed convolutional layer is handled as well.

 ***